BillPetti/baseballr/baseballr_Updates/current-release-notes.md

 `ggspraychart` can generate either a typical spray chart or a density chart for a given hitter.
 The function takes a data frame with hit coordinates and allows users to customize fill colors and values and the transparency of points.
 Users can also adjust the bin value when generating density plots.

+Keep in mind that the `hc_y` coordinate provided by baseballsavant needs to be inverted in order to properly plot the data.
+(I typically create a variable, `hc_y_rotated` by multiplying `hc_y` and use that for plotting.)

 Here's are point and density examples using data for Jose Altuve:

 ```r